chingaloEric/flask-basics/README.md

 1. install python 3

-2. Clone the project and navigate to the project folder.
+2. Clone the project `git clone https://github.com/chingaloEric/flask-basics.git` and navigate to the project folder `cd flask-basics`.

 3. On the terminal while in project folder open the python shell by running `python3` for linux/macOS or `python` for windows